braydensoneill/HangmanTCP/README.md

 ---SERVER---
-Open a terminal to act as a server and compile using this command: gcc hangserver_iter.c DieWithMessage.c -o hang_server.
+Open a terminal to act as a server and compile using this command: gcc Server.c DieWithMessage.c Hangman.c -o hang_server.

 You can get the server running using this command:
   ./hang_server 4096.